Estate Planning Protects Your Assets, Aspirations & Loved Ones

 Estate planning and estate administration is our specialty - the only areas of law that our firm practices, allowing us to excel at finding best solutions for all kinds of estate planning scenarios.

-Sarah Wolf and her legal assistant, Mary Roosa, bring over 37 years of combined legal experience and professionalism to help you carry out your wishes in life as well as after.
+Sarah Wolf and her legal assistants, Mary Roosa and Lani Kimoto, bring over 47 years of combined legal experience and professionalism to help you carry out your wishes in life as well as after.
 Team Wolf is on the pulse of changing laws, ready to chart a sound course for achieving your estate planning goals.

 Areas of Practice